TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 # 5. The Rule

 Let's see how to manually create the rule using Share.
-First create a new folder somewhere.
+First create a new folder somewhere in Alfresco.
 ![New folder]({{ site.url }}/assets/posts/extract-meta/new-folder.png)

-Then on this folder click on manage rules and create rule.
+Then on this folder click on manage rules.
 ![Manage rules]({{ site.url }}/assets/posts/extract-meta/manage-rules.png)

 Create the new rule like this: